TheDarkerPath/dnd-fatal-outcome-odds/README.md

 # dnd-fatal-outcome-odds

-Calculates odds for fatal outcome on fumbles and crits in DnD homebrew
+Calculates odds and plots fatal outcomes for fumbles and crits in DnD homebrew

 Author: Geoff Moore

 Monte Carlo Simulation of fatal outcomes on DnD dice rolls.